Skip to main content

 • All data is encrypted in transit (TLS) and at rest.

-• Patient data is stored in your organization’s isolated environment and is never shared across accounts.
+• Patient and research data is stored in your organization’s isolated environment and is never shared across accounts.

-• Access to individual cases is controlled through role-based permissions configurable in Team settings.
+• Access to individual cases and projects is controlled through role-based permissions configurable in Team settings.

 Never include patient-identifying information such as names, medical record numbers, or contact details in case names, notes, or shared conversations.
 Use anonymized identifiers for all cases.